majdhatoum/pico-environment-monitor/README.md

 Setting up a full IoT pipeline often means wrestling with half-baked Python scripts, mystery dashboard tools, and fragile Wi-Fi setups.
 This project:

-- ✅ Uses reliable, open protocols (MQTT, HTTP, JSON)
+- ✅ Uses reliable, open protocols (MQTT, JSON)
 - ✅ Provides a **containerized backend** that just works with `docker compose up`
 - ✅ Makes the hardware + software setup simple and reproducible
 - ✅ Ships with a plug-and-play frontend (dashboard + flows pre-installed)